Modern Single-Floor House Design

 Live plants, especially those with simple forms like a snake plant or a small bonsai, bring life.
 Natural materials are key: bamboo, linen, raw wood.
 Consider river stones in a decorative bowl.
 Soft, diffused light mimics nature.
 It sounds simple, but it works.

 Stick to a base of soft neutrals—creamy whites, warm grays, muted beiges.
 A touch of dusty sage green or a whisper of pale blue can introduce subtle color without overwhelming.
-Avoid anything too vibrant.
-The truth is, restraint is your friend here.
+Avoid anything too vibrant. restraint is your friend here.

 Choose pieces with clean lines and a low profile.
 Multi-functional items, like an ottoman with storage, are brilliant.
 Avoid bulky sofas; opt for a streamlined loveseat or comfortable floor cushions.
 Light, natural wood frames often work well.
 Less is truly more.